shigatan/FindDuplicatesInCSV/README.md

 # App allows to find rows in csv file with duplicate Values by specified column

 ## Algorithm
-Search duplicates can be considered as task of sorting:
+Search duplicates can be solved in 2 steps:
 - sorting input data
 - go through sorted data and output only duplicated